New iPhone Stuck on Reconnecting? Try These Fixes

 Conclusion

-In conclusion, encountering the "Reconnecting" issue during the setup of a new iPhone can be frustrating.
+Encountering the "Reconnecting" issue during the setup of a new iPhone can be frustrating.
 However, by following the troubleshooting steps provided, such as ensuring a stable network connection and updating device software first, users can overcome this obstacle and enjoy a seamless data transfer experience.
 If you are still unable to use "Quick Start" to move data to the new iPhone, you can restore an iCloud or iTunes backup to the new device.

 J. Robertson Macaulay D. Young